Zehra/jsbzflag/Readme.txt

 This is a plugin for the BZFlag server that allows you to use Javascript to write other plugins for the BZFlag server.

+So far, only a small portion of the bzflag api is exposed.
+What is available is listed in ProgrammingGuide.txt.

 The latest version is available by installing Mercurial and running this: